International & EU Applicants

 The European School of Osteopathy’s reputation attracts students from around the world

-with a wide variety of qualifications and experience – approximately 50% of our students are not from the UK creating a truly cosmopolitan atmosphere.
+The breadth and quality of our osteopathic degree programme attracts students from across the world, with a wide variety of qualifications and experience – approximately 50% of our students are not from the UK creating a truly cosmopolitan atmosphere.

 The UK is one of the few countries in the world where osteopathy has gained statutory recognition; this means the profession is regulated and that the title Osteopath is protected.
 UK schools that provide a recognised osteopathic degree course are regularly inspected by the governing body of the profession – the General Osteopathic Council (GOsC).
 This ensures very high teaching standards are met and provides quality assurance for students choosing to study in the UK.